Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 The list of perfect English-French cognates is unlimited!

 You don’t have to learn a totally new alphabet, either.
-Asian languages like Thai, Korean, Vietnamese, and Cantonese focus more on tones than French.
+Asian languages such as Thai, Korean, Vietnamese, and Cantonese place greater emphasis on tones than French.

 Unlike Spanish, French is not that phonetic.
 The accents and pronunciation are complex and often tricky.